QuChunhe/study/GPU.md

 * Global memory
 * Shared memory:Shared memory is fast on-chip memory that is shared by threads inside the same block.
 * Local Memory:Accessible only to the thread that owns it.
-* Constant memory:Constant memory is a read-only, cached memory region.
+* Constant memory: Constant memory is a read-only, cached memory region.
 It is optimized for scenarios in which all threads read the same data.

 [vectorAdd CUDA sample](https://github.com/nvidia/cuda-samples)